Hockey Gods

 However, the next year, 1969-70 represented a lost year for the Canadiens and for Tremblay himself.
 The Canadiens failed to make the playoffs and Tremblay’s point total almost dipped to half of what it had been the previous year.
 This firmly put Montreal in a rebuilding mode.
 For the first time in his career there were whispers about Tremblay’s future with the Canadiens.

 Prior to the 1970-71 season, the Canadiens were deciding which of their veteran defensemen to unload as part of a rebuilding program.
 Tremblay's desire to play for the club was under scrutiny for the first time.
 A proud competitor, he voiced his desire to stay with the Canadiens.
 That year Tremblay broke Doug Harvey's team record for single-season points by a defenseman.
-He totaled a personal high of 63 points, then went on to register 17 points in 20 playoff matches to help the Canadiens win the 1971 Stanley Cup championship.
+He totaled a personal high of 63 points (11 goals), then went on to register 17 points in 20 playoff matches to help the Canadiens win the 1971 Stanley Cup championship.
 After the playoffs, he was named to the 1971 NHL First All-Star Team for the only time in his career.
 Another factor that helped Tremblay was when he relinquished the distracting task of being the team's representative in the NHL Players' Association.

 Reflecting years later, J.C. remembered that, “a Montreal fan forgets good plays, the bad plays he remembers forever.
 One year (1970-71) I made a record for scoring for Montreal defensemen and I was a first team all star.
 Next year the first game I made a mistake – fans start booing.
 First game!”